-TH 475 Curriculum Program and Planning (3) Provides a basic preparation for teaching religion.
+TH 475 Curriculum Program and Planning (3)Provides a basic preparation for teaching religion.
+Special attention is given to source planning and

 Special attention is given to course planning and the use of multimedia in religious education.

 TH 489 Field Internship (3)